tin-kri/development-platforms-ca/README.md

 # News API - Development Platforms Course Assignment

-A news platform built for the course Development Platforms using TypeScript and Express where users can browse and when logged in users can submit articles.
+A news platform built for the course Development Platforms using TypeScript and Express where users can read articles and when logged in users can submit articles.

 ## Features